deniscasian699/realmeteo/PRIVACY_POLICY.md

 - To send severe weather alerts to Premium users *(only if you enable this)*
 - To remember your preferences and favorite cities locally on your device
 - To update home screen widgets with current weather data
+- To serve advertising through Google AdMob *(for users who have not purchased a Supporter tier)*

-> 📌 We do not use your data for profiling, we do not sell it, and we do not
+> 📌 We do not use your data for our own profiling, we do not sell it, and we
-> share it with any party other than those described in this policy.
+> do not share it with any party other than those described in this policy.

 ---